Keenpoint/smart-circular/README.md

 }
 ```

-The library smart-circular not only keeps the nearest reference to the root, but the other are transformed to a string pointing to it :
+The library smart-circular not only keeps the nearest reference to the root, but the other are transformed to a string pointing to it:

 ```javascript
 {